vanyavasylyshyn/vanyavasylyshyn/README.md

 - 👀 I’m interested in writing code, hiking
 - 🌱 I’m currently learning how to live

-My main focus is web, blockchain(web3), embaded, and game development.
+My main focus is web, blockchain(web3), linux(embaded), and game development.

 <!---
 vanyavasylyshyn/vanyavasylyshyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.